 In this article, we'll explain how to do the dead bug exercise correctly and provide a few tips on making it even more challenging.

 How to Perform the Dead Bug Exercise?

 Since the dead bug exercise is done on the ground, you need about as much room as a yoga mat.
-And for comfort, you probably want to use a yoga mat or some other exercise mat.
+And for comfort, you probably want to use a thick yoga mat or some other exercise mat.

 - Lay on the mat with your arms straight out over your chest.
 Your arms should be at right angles to your body.
 Your hips and knees should be bent 90 degrees, and your feet should be off the ground.
 Your torso and thighs, as well as your thighs and shins, should make a right angle.
 This is where it starts.

 - Engage your core and keep your lower back in touch with the mat.
 Throughout the exercise, you want to ensure that your spine stays in this steady, neutral position.

 - Keep your right arm and left leg exactly where they are.
 Slowly reach your left arm back, over your head, and toward the floor as you extend your right knee and hip and reach your right heel toward the floor.
 As you do the extensions, move slowly and steadily while taking deep breaths.
 Don't twist or move your hips or abs.
 Stop moving your arm and leg just before they touch the ground.

 - Turn the movement around and put your left arm and right leg back where they started.
 Slowly and steadily, move forward while exhaling as you go.